 He was the promoter of the Eurofound research ‘Working conditions, training of ECEC workers and quality of services- a systematic review’, which linked continuous professional development and quality of Early Childhood Education and Care with outcomes for children (2013-2015).
 He is an expert in policy advocacy and was a consultant for three UNICEF projects to increase the quality of ECEC in Balkan countries (2012-2016).
 He is also involved in the UNESCO Survey of Teachers in Pre-Primary Education (STEPP).
 He is the co-editor of Pathways towards Professionalism in ECEC (2016) and the author of many articles on professionalism, diversity and policy in ECEC.
 Jan was an ISSA Board member from 2010 until 2016.

-Watch the video in which Dr. Peeters higlights some of the points he will touch on in his keynote address here.
+Dr. Peeters highlights some of the points he will touch on in his keynote address here.

 5 October, 2017 | Thursday |

 A panel of early childhood professionals will discuss: